Idan Nachmias

-Idan Nachmias (עידן נחמיאס; born 17 March 1997) is an Israeli professional footballer who plays as a centre-back for Maccabi Tel Aviv and the Israel national team.
+Idan Nachmias (עידן נחמיאס; born 17 March 1997) is an Israeli professional footballer who plays as a centre-back for Bulgarian First League club Ludogorets Razgrad and the Israel national team.

 Early life

-Nachmias was born in kibbutz Ein Zivan, Israel, to an Israeli family of Sephardic Jewish descent.
-He was grew up in moshav Ani'am, Israel.
+Nachmias was born in kibbutz Ein Zivan, Golan, to an Israeli family of Sephardi Jewish (Greek-Jewish) descent.
+He grew up in moshav Aniam, Golan.
+Golan is a disputed territory between Syria and Israel.

 Club career

 Nachmias made his professional debut for Ironi Kiryat Shmona in the Israeli Premier League on 6 May 2017, coming on as a substitute in the 58th minute for Ahmed Abed against Hapoel Kfar Saba, which finished as a 1–4 home loss.

-On 21 June 2021, Nachmias signed for 4 years in Maccabi Tel Aviv.
+IOn 21 June 2021, Nachmias signed for 4 years in Maccabi Tel Aviv.

+On 2nd August 2025, Nachmias signed a 3-year deal as a free transfer with Ludogorets Razgrad.

 International career

 Nachmias made his international debut for Israel on 14 October 2020 in the UEFA Nations League, coming on as a substitute for Orel Dgani in the third minute of second-half stoppage time against Slovakia.
 The away match finished as a 3–2 win.